 Keep it positive

 Stay with the positive vibes when answering this interview question and avoid negativity at all costs.
-Your interviewer doesn’t want to hear about what a tyrant your manager was or how much you hated your job.
-You may think it’s good banter, but trashing a previous employer will only harm your chances of success.
+Your interviewer doesn’t want to hear about what a tyrant your manager in your current job is or how much you hated your last job.
+You may think it’s good banter, but trashing a previous/current employer will only harm your chances of success.